SLCoding/Sandman/README.md

 Requirements
 ------------
 The installation script will check for requirements.
 We recomment to install all to get the full range of features
--	python	(Hey, its written in python… surely you need it!)
+-	python	(Hey, its written in python… you need it!)
 -	...

 Using the install script